 Tips for a healthier holiday season

 The spread of COVID-19 is increasing across the country and in California as colder weather drives more people indoors.
-To keep yourself and your loved ones safe, follow the guidelines for small gatherings.
+To keep yourself and your loved ones safe, follow the guidelines applicable in your county.
 Here are some extra tips on how to celebrate the holidays more safely.

-- Check your county’s tier status to find out what types of activities and gatherings are permitted in your county based on the current spread of the virus.
+- If your county is not under a Regional Stay Home Order, check your county’s tier status to find out what types of activities and gatherings are permitted in your county based on the current spread of the virus.

 - Wear a mask when you leave home, including on public and mass transportation, at events and gatherings, shopping and in stores, and anywhere you will be around people who do not live with you.